CrystalX: High-accuracy Crystal Structure Analysis Using Deep Learning: Introduction

-This work introduces the first deep learning model, CrystalX, to fully automate routine structure analysis with ultra-precision, bringing the time required for the entire process down to seconds.
-CrystalX's effectiveness is validated using a dataset of over 50,000 real-world experimental X-ray diffraction entries from the Crystallography Open Database (COD)~\cite{cod}, encompassing a diverse range of organic, organometallic, and inorganic compounds across 83 elements and 86 space groups.
-CrystalX accurately determines non-hydrogen atoms and hydrogen atoms with an accuracy of $99.80\%$ and $99.63\%$, respectively, rivaling the performance of human experts in crystallographic comparison.
+This work introduces the first deep learning model, CrystalX, to fully automate routine structure analysis with high accuracy, bringing the time required for the entire process down to seconds.
+We validate CrystalX on 51,334 real experimental XRD patterns from the Crystallography Open Database (COD)~\cite{cod}, spanning organic, organometallic, and inorganic compounds across 83 elements and 86 space groups.
+Under the strict time-ordered test split, CrystalX achieves 99.71\% accuracy for non-hydrogen atoms and 99.42\% for hydrogen atoms, and reaches high structure-level integrity (all atoms correct).
+CrystalX further delivers calibrated uncertainty, enabling lightweight probability-guided corrections that improve structure integrity without expensive search.
+On challenging benchmarks targeting the regimes where automation most often fails---low-SNR measurements and large, compositionally diverse structures---CrystalX substantially outperforms the widely used Olex2~\cite{olex2} automated workflow, and its solutions closely match expert-solved structures under CheckCIF~\cite{platon} validation.
+CrystalX scales to exceptionally large structures (up to 370 non-hydrogen atoms) within seconds, supporting high-throughput crystallization-to-structure pipelines.
 Additionally, we investigate CrystalX's intrinsic behavior, confirming the high interpretability of the learned geometric relationships.
 CrystalX has already demonstrated its practical application.
-For example, 9 errors have been identified and corrected from 1,559 instances in Journal Citation Reports (JCR)~\cite{jcr} Q1 journals, revealing that even peer-reviewed journals contain errors that escape human detection.
-It has also been successfully utilized in the structure analysis of newly discovered compounds in cutting-edge research, entirely without human intervention.
+For example, 9 errors have been identified and corrected from 1,559 instances in Journal Citation Reports (JCR)~\cite{jcr} Q1 journals, revealing that even peer-reviewed journals contain errors that escape both human detection and the stringent CheckCIF A/B alert criteria.
+Finally, CrystalX has already been integrated into our day-to-day crystallography workflow for newly discovered compounds.
+We directly compared it with the latest version of the automated structure-solution system, AutoChem (ac7)~\cite{diffraction2019crysalispro}.
+Database-scale benchmarking was not feasible, as AutoChem depends on instrument-generated files that are not available in published crystallographic repositories, limiting evaluation to prospective real-world experiments.
+In head-to-head tests on two newly discovered compounds, together with an additional recently published case identified through a broad literature search~\cite{autochem_case}, CrystalX achieved fully automated and correct structure analysis in all three cases while also running faster.
+By contrast, regardless of the configuration, AutoChem was able to solve at most one of the three compounds correctly.